 Take a WIDE rubber band, wrap it around a jumbo craft stick from one end to the other.
 Take a one inch piece of plastic straw, and put it under the rubber band, about a third of the way from one end.
 Put another craft stick on top of this, and wrap the ends together with a skinny rubber band.
 Then put another straw on top of that wide rubber band (i.e. between it and craft stick #2) about a third of the way from the other end, and then rubber band the other end together.
 Put it up to your mouth and blow.
 (Blow… don’t hum) Here’s a recording of the sound you get from this instrument.

-Shakers: We made shakers.
-We used small plastic containers with lids from the dollar store.
-(We have also used the plastic salad dressing size takeout containers in the past, but their lids were not as secure.)
-We had a variety of things to fill them with: salt, popcorn kernels, pasta, jingle bells, elbow macaroni, marbles.
-Children could choose which to use.
+Shakers: We have used small plastic containers with lids from the dollar store, or plastic salad dressing size takeout containers, or plastic easter eggs.
+We’ve used a variety of things to fill them with: salt, popcorn kernels, pasta, jingle bells, elbow macaroni, marbles.
+Children can choose which to use.
 (We also had samples set out that they could test before deciding what to put in their own shaker.)
-We used these during circle time, along with drumming on plastic (Tupperware-like) containers.
+They fill, then tape or glue them closed.
+Then decorate with Sharpies, or stickers.
+We use these during circle time, along with drumming on plastic (Tupperware-like) containers.

 Other ideas for instruments to make: